When Can I Get My Scar Money?

 The Rule

 Generally, the rule states that injuries sustained while going to or coming from the workplace are not compensable under the Rhode Island Workers’ Compensation Act and do not entitle the employee to any benefits.
-In reality, however, case law overtime has expanded the number of exceptions to that rule- so much so that it’s commonly considered that the exceptions have swallowed the rule.
+In reality, however, case law over time has expanded the number of exceptions to that rule—so much so that it is commonly considered that the exceptions have swallowed the rule.
+If you are unsure whether your injury qualifies under one of these exceptions, consulting a Rhode Island workers comp attorney can help you understand how the rule applies.
+You may also find additional background in our RI workers’ comp benefits, which explains how compensability is evaluated.

 You're Neither Entitled or Barred

-So, that’s not to say that if you have a case where you get hurt going to or coming from the workplace that you will be entitled to benefits.
-The employers and insurers will aggressively pursue a going and coming defense the moment they smell one.
-This requires that your lawyer be very well-versed in handling that area of the law because the case could be hotly contested.
-At the end of the day, the mere fact that you were going to or coming from work when you got injured does not necessarily mean that you’ll be barred from compensation.
+That’s not to say that if you were hurt going to or coming from work that you will automatically be entitled to benefits.
+Employers and insurers will aggressively pursue a going-and-coming defense the moment they identify one.
+This makes it essential that your lawyer is well-versed in this area of the law because these cases can be heavily contested.
+At the end of the day, the mere fact that you were going to or coming from work when you were injured does not automatically bar you from compensation.
+Understanding related issues such as special insurer roles or third-party administrators may also help you see how these claims are handled behind the scenes.

 Win Your Workers' Comp or Personal Injury Case